-Assessment Load Guidance
+1. Assessment Guidance

+- 1.1.
 Assessment is an important part of learning and is integral to the student experience.
 Assessment should be appropriately varied and a valid measurement of the module and/or programme learning outcomes, as well as being authentic to the discipline.
 This guidance is designed to aid staff when planning the assessment on their programmes and modules and to promote consistency in assessment load.
-It aligns with the UoB Assessment & Feedback Principles and the Code of Practice on Taught Programme and Module Assessment and Feedback; and Colleges may choose to provide further guidance to aid local interpretation, taking account of disciplinary nuances and subject benchmark statements.
+It aligns with the Birmingham Standards on Assessment and Feedback and the Code of Practice on Taught Programme and Module Assessment and Feedback.
+Colleges may choose to provide further guidance to aid local interpretation, taking account of disciplinary difference and Quality Assurance Agency (QAA) Subject Benchmark Statements. - 1.2.
 The assessment load guidance is indicative only and should not be interpreted as a prescriptive approach towards determining assessment methods.
-All decisions regarding assessment should have a clear rationale that is shared with students.
-Assessment which is significantly out of line with this guidance should be agreed locally as part of the programme and module development and approval processes.
+All decisions regarding assessment within a module should also consider the programme and have a clear rationale related to learning outcomes that is shared with students.
+Assessment which is out of line with this guidance should be agreed locally as part of the programme and module development and approval processes.

-Key considerations when determining appropriate assessment load:
+Key considerations when determining appropriate assessment loads:

 Student Effort: assessment word counts, durations and equivalents are used as a proxy for overall student effort.
 Student effort includes preparation, planning and production of assessment, and these elements may vary according to type of assessment, discipline, level and an individual student's approach to the task.
-The preparatory work involved in beginning each individual piece of assessment should be taken into account where there is more than one piece of summative assessment.
+The preparatory work involved in beginning each individual piece of assessment should be considered where there is more than one piece of summative assessment.
 Information about workload expectations should be communicated to students alongside the rationale for assessment.